-Current Status: 5/10/2017 - Senate Ways and Means, (Sixth Hearing)
+Current Status: 5/16/2017 - Referred to Committee House Ways and Means

 Senate Bill 36 was introduced by Sen. Cliff Hite (R-Findley).
 Events have led to rapidly accelerating land valuations and higher taxes for farmers.
-This bill recommends changes to the current methodology used to calculate the Current Agricultural Use Values (CAUV) for farmlands and woodlands.
+This bill recommends changes to the current methodology used to calculate the CurrentAgricultural Use Values (CAUV) for farmlands and woodlands.